 Battle of Britain: Subsequent to recent deliberations by OKW about the future direction of the war, it issues an order, "The War Against England."
 It starts off that "The Fuhrer and Supreme Commander has decided that a landing in England is possible."

 This is not a Fuhrer Directive, which carries more weight, but a good indication that one is coming.
 Luftwaffe boss Hermann Goering issues orders to the Luftwaffe to intensify the air campaign against the RAF.
 He wants special attention given to British shipping, which is considered the main threat to any invasion.
 The proposed operation has the codename Operation Sealion.

 European Air Operations: During the night, the RAF raids Kiel and hits heavy cruiser Prinz Eugen in dry dock with 2 small bombs.
 The docks also are set on fire.
 This is the raid in which F/O Guy Gibson drops a 2,000 bomb near the Scharnhorst and wins the DFC.

 The Fleet Air Arm, in conjunction with RAF Coastal Command, attacks shipping and barges in Rotterdam.
 This is the first attack directly designed to prevent an invasion.

 The Luftwaffe raids northeast England during the evening, killing twelve and injuring 123.
 A raid also takes place over Wales, but the bombs drop in open country.

 |Ju 87 B Stuka of the 9/StG 77, Flers, France, July 1940.
 The use of Stukas is a key component of projected Operation Sealion.|

 US Government: Congress passes the Export Control Act.
-This gives President Roosevelt power to control export of goods with military uses, anything "necessary in the interest of national defense."
+This gives President Roosevelt the power to control the export of goods with military uses, anything "necessary in the interest of national defense."